CoenWarmer/cheerio/packages/ios-app/INDEX.md

 # 📱 iOS App Documentation Index

-Complete guide to configuring and building the Cheerio iOS app.
+Complete guide to configuring and building the Cheerioo iOS app.

 ---